Locksmith

 I have no key to the lock in the front gate of my new house.
 I don't want to replace the lock, so how do I get a key that will work with the existing lock?
 Thanks!

-Asked by Moebym almost 8 years ago
+Asked by Moebym over 8 years ago

 Well you have 2 options then.
 Take the lock off & take it to a locksmith, or call a locksmith to come out and make a key.
 Obviously the cheapest option would be to take it to a locksmith.